tristanlukens/dotfiles/README.md

 There's individual READMEs everything but git, since it doesn't need much explaining It does however have its own folder.

 I sync my Visual Studio Code settings with the [settings sync extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) (not the built-in feature!).
+I tried to only use nvim, but it's just too big of a step.
+Besides that, I think CoC is just a tad too slow.
+If that wasn't enough to use Visual Studio Code, coc-tailwindcss doesn't work at the moment.
+Visual Code is just really good.

 ## General Todos